Q. What tests do my children attending public school need to take?

 Q. How has the curriculum and material changed since the shift to the Common Core standard?

 A. In math, concepts are focused in on more deeply as opposed to broadly.
-With a deepened understanding, students are able to within and across grades so that they can continuously build new concepts onto sturdy foundations.
+With a deepened understanding, students are able to go within and across grades so that they can continuously build new concepts onto sturdy foundations.
 In the ELA portion, students are required to build knowledge through content-rich nonfiction and informational text.
 They also build skills in ability to read and write using evidence from the text while practicing advanced vocabulary and text.

 Q. How has the test specifically changed?